TheDutchCoder/vite-plugin-add-scripts/README.md

 # vite-plugin-add-scripts
 A Vite plugin to add custom scripts to the index.html file

+## :warning: This project is still experimental :warning:

 ## Installation
 ```
 npm install vite-plugin-add-scripts --save-dev